 You’ll have the opportunity to build your resume by working as a Kinney SCHOLAR or at an internship with a company that supports a neurodiverse workforce, and best of all, you’ll enjoy weekly social gatherings with a built-in group of friends and peer support — starting from the moment you arrive on Hawk Hill.

 For ASPIRE students attending other universities, we have expanded our program to serve you virtually with a successful model of support that can be disseminated at any college campus nationwide.

-ASPIRE will begin accepting applications for Fall 2022 on August 1, 2021.
+ASPIRE will begin accepting applications for Fall 2023 on August 1, 2022.
 Before applying, please review our pricing structure and details on financial aid.
-Saint Joseph's University (SJU) students who meet eligibility requirements to the ASPIRE program will receive an offer of admission on a first come, first serve basis.
+Saint Joseph's University (SJU) bound students who meet eligibility requirements to the ASPIRE program will receive an offer of admission on a first come, first serve basis.
 Should there be available space in the program after SJU admissions deadline (May 1st), students attending other universities are invited to apply for the remaining available spaces.
 The ASPIRE application for non-SJU students will be announced via the Kinney Center's website and social media, as well as through email to students who have expressed interest in the program.

 While we strive to meet the needs of all students on the spectrum, ASPIRE is designed for individuals who have been accepted (part-time or full-time) to a university and have the intellectual, academic and organizational capabilities to succeed as a matriculated student, but require additional social support services in order to fully thrive.